MoglyGit/AltVRoleplay/README.md

 ALT:V Roleplay Gamemode

+installation:
+1. Cut the ClientSide folder and add it in resources
+2. Add the mysql from the mysql folder (there are some inputs from my test server, but care to clear all because the Gasstations or Firmas would be deletet)
+3. Now it should work

 Der erstellte Gamemode wurde von mir alleine erstellt und wird somit Bugs enthalten.
 Das meiste, was sich im Gamemode befindet, habe ich schon gezeigt.

 Die Ressource vehicle_Enter ist nicht von mir, aber aus einem öffentlichen git beitrag!